ShaynaCummings/gdi-intro-linux/README.md

-#GDI Intro to the Linux Command Line
+# GDI Intro to the Linux Command Line: Spring 2017, Boston
 Class materials for Intro to the Linux Command Line

-##To view the slides and handouts:
+## To view the slides and handouts:

 1. Download this repository to your computer https://github.com/gdiboston/gdi-intro-linux/archive/master.zip